KRnils/BattleshipsCLI/README.md

 ### Content

 - The game itself is based on the old board game: [Wikipedia article](https://en.wikipedia.org/wiki/Battleship_(game)).
+- Some of the ideas for the game is based on the Code Institue sample project [found here](https://p3-battleships.herokuapp.com/)

 ### Code

-All code is written from scratch, some solutions were inspired by the resources listed below.
+These resources were used to make the project.
+All Python code is written from scratch but has taken some inspiration or guidance from the below sources.

+- The code for the Terminal emulator is provided entirely by Code Institute from [this template](https://github.com/Code-Institute-Org/python-essentials-template)
 - Some coding solutions were inspired by the Code Institute [Love Sandwhiches](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode/tree/master/05-deployment/01-deployment-part-1) project
 - [The curses package](https://docs.python.org/3/library/curses.html), from the standard Python library, was used extensively.
+This enables the screen to update consistently and input to be done with a terminal cursor.
 - The how to document at https://docs.python.org/3/howto/curses.html, was the main source for coding help.
 - [This Stackoverflow Entry](https://stackoverflow.com/questions/2058925/how-can-i-break-up-this-long-line-in-python) For suggestions on how to break up lines within long strings inside Python code.